jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-If a configuration of any sort is a common one, it might be nice to make something like a typedef so you give the configuration a name of its own, Like if you commonly use ‘Public Up 1 Globality Up 2’, you might want to give it a different name.
+If a configuration of any sort is a common one, it might be nice to make something like a typedef so you give the configuration a name of its own, Like if you commonly use ‘Public Up 1 Module Up 2’, you might want to give it a different name.

 Maybe access controllers are a step into the direction of security.
 Maybe security should be a kind of advanced access control.